ironsupr/Banking-System/README.md

 ## <a name="introduction">Introduction</a>

-Built with Next.js, Foti Banking is a full stack financial platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, Shauryan is a full stack financial platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 Active URL: [foti-banking-app.vercel.app](foti-banking-app.vercel.app)